Tono City and Tenshochi Park

-Tono has been well-known for horse breeding for many centuries and has prospered as a trading point between the inland and the coast.
-Tono is the land of old folk tales.
+Tono has been associated with the breeding of horses for hundreds of years and has bloomed as a trading point between the central regions and the coast.
+Tono is also the land of old folk stories.
 There are a number of folk tales in Tono that have been told from generation to generation.

 Tono’s old folk tales, including Kappa stories and old customs, are introduced at Tono Mukashi-banashi Mura (Old Tales Village) and the Tono City Museum.